eshwes01/travel/README.md

 - AC : User can find the Edit / Delete button right under each booking request he made on My Booking page.
 - AC : User must logged In before editing / deleting the requests.

+### User Story-11 Create Destination
+As a site admin I can create ,edit and delete the destinations So that I can manage the destinations availability

+Acceptance Criteria
+- AC : All available destination can be seen by users as soon as they land the page.
+- AC : Destinations will be display by card display with pagination of 3 columns and 2 rows easy to navigate .

+### User Story-12 Create New Packages
+As a site admin I can create , edit and delete the packages of specific each destination So that I can manage all the necessary contents and their availability .

+### User Story-13 Create Info Post

+As a site admin , I can be able to manage the info post for related destinations So that I can update and delete the relevant and up-to-date information for the users.

+Acceptance Criteria
+-AC : One destination will have one info page where user can see all further information and can comment on post.

+### User Story-14 Comment Approval from admin site

+As a site admin I can see all the comments that user make in the admin panel So that I can monitor and approve relevant comments associated with the post.

+Acceptance Criteria
+- AC : All the comments awaiting for admin approval will be on hold to the admin site and users can only see once approved.
+- AC : Site user will be notified for with awaiting for approval message once submitted comment.
+- AC : Approved comments can be seen by all visitors of the site but only authenticated user can edit /delete

 ## Tasks

-The tasks for the website development process was closely followed as mentioned in CI's Django module "I Think Therefore I Blog" walkthrough project.
+The tasks for the website development processes were closely followed as mentioned in CI's Django module "I Think Therefore I Blog" walkthrough project.
-Web site idea is mainly inspired from the tour package travel providers site.
+Project idea is mainly inspired from the tour package travel providers site and former CI's students projects .